shuding/pingdash/README.md

 # Pingdash ![](https://img.shields.io/npm/v/pingdash.svg)
-A simple status dashboard for all your services.
+A simple Web status dashboard for all your services with periodic monitoring commands.

 Demo: [t.shud.in](//t.shud.in) or [azure.shud.in](http://azure.shud.in).